jonathaneeckhout/jdungeon-overview/README.md

 - [database](https://github.com/jonathaneeckhout/jdungeon-database)
 - [deployer](https://github.com/jonathaneeckhout/jdungeon-deployer)

 ## Architecture
+The heart of JDungeon is the database, this is the place where all persistent information is stored for JDungeon like user credentials, gold, inventory,...

+There are 2 services connected directly to the database:
+- the website
+- the common-server

+The website contains some information about the game but is mainly used to create new accounts and a place to download the clients.

+The common server however is the authority server.
+This server is responsible to login players to the game and store and retrieve persistent data.

+The level-server is the server directly in contact with the player and responsible of all the game logic of that world.
+Currently there is only one, the "Grassland" level server, but the idea is that there would be multiple level-servers running with each responsible for it's part in the world.
+This is mainly done to distribute the load over multiple instances.

+On the user side you have the client which send an authority request to the common-server and is steered to the level-server depending where the character was located at last login.
+This is the typical game that you install locally on your pc.

+Finally you have the deployer.
+This repository is mainly a grouping of github actions to automate the deployment process.
+By simply updating the versions inside some files and commiting it to github the game is automatically deployed in a matter of minutes.

 ![Diagram](jdungeon-architecture.drawio.svg)

 ## How to run locally
 This section explains how to run your own instance of JDungeon.
 It will provide example commands focussed on Linux but the main concepts can be transfered to Windows as well.

 ### Dependencies
 Make sure the following packages/programs are installed
 - git